RavenDave's Dozen & Then Some (Revised : 7/2/2021) - Some of the Best Tubes in History are Available Right Now!!! REVISED AGAIN~!!! And again...

 These tubes are from the country that designed the vacuum tube!
 Freedom, Liberty, and good old American designed technology - burning glass at its best!
 Thank you Mr. DeForest for your invention of the vacuum tube!
 For much LESS $$$ too.
 And European tubes are going to work extremely well with any of these.
 The wonderful historic Sylvania or Philips 12AT7 shiny black plate.
 If it weren't for the slightly different finishes on the anodes (plates) of these two tubes could barely be told apart.
 The RCA 12AT7 black plates will always have an octagonal etch at the top, with 12AT7 inside it.
 The Sylvanias will have old - most likely almost or completely worn off old green lettering, and an old triangle with an "S" inside.
 Finally, but not least by any means, the Philips also made a USN spec. black plate with the same winged structure and a slightly duller plate inside.
 The printing will be gone from those though Even in the box they flaked away into dust over the last 70 years.

 Here's where it gets a bit more complicated.
 All of these 12AT7 tubes are VERY close in physical appearance.
 But the Philips have a tad bit duller finish than the Sylvanias most of the time, which are really shiny. in my opinion the Philips and Sylvanias are a little bit cleaner and leaner than the RCA's but this is what make this such a great combo.
 The RCA's are full, warm, bold and beautiful sounding.
 Added together and they are pure USA gold.
 Take care with these tubes at first though, because when you are talking about 70 year old tubes lying in some warehouse somewhere, you have to really give them a chance to burn in and wake up, especially when some have been sleeping since WW2~!
-USA Made Combination: (7, 8/9, 14) $225 Shipped.
+USA Made Combination: (7, 8/9, 14/28/29)

 You can always call me if you want a little more information about the micro differences I hear between these different American tubes, or to further explain the tiny little differences that can help you notice which tubes are which - because almost all of them will no longer have much lettering on the glass.
 And even sitting in the box, this lettering will flake off as the temperature in those old warehouses expand and contract the glass envelop e.
 And I must add - which without being in your room in front of your speakers - my observations will be mostly really just an opinion about these Combos that is based on listening to them for many years with MY speakers in MY rooms - on Raven Audio amplifiers.
+Your room will absolutely make a difference in the sound.
+Every room changes the system sound - bar none.
+This is why the room is the "final component" but should probably be considered as the "second" most important component at least.

 SUMMARY: All of these are packages are combined from some of the absolute best antique and historic tubes ever made.
 You will more than likely have already heard about almost all of these tube brands over the years if you are a true tubehead - being that they are all so well-known and revered.
 Many are or have been re-branded under dozens of other company's monikers/labels/brands.
 I didn't mention some of the other incredible American glass that is also right up there with all three of the above mentioned tubes, such as Raytheon, KenRad, and some of the now very rare old GE black plates - especially the 5-star GE black plates.
 And Sylvania and RCA both made ladder plate anodes later on that were also excellent, with the RCA Command series even being better than some of the best 1950's era black plates that are so religiously spoken of.
 Those Command series tiny ladder plates, which are extremely rare now - are nothing short of exceptional.
 I may even dare say - better than some of the European tubes.
 THAT is really saying something.